-Intel Tiger Lake chips build upon the 10nm process node that the Ice Lake CPUs introduced last year.
-But this time the chips come with improved CPU - more than a 20 percent hike - and two times the GPU performance, courtesy of the new Intel Iris Xe graphics.
+Intel Tiger Lake chips build upon the 10nm process node that the Ice Lake CPUs introduced.
+But this time the chips come with improved CPU — more than a 20 percent hike — and two times the GPU performance, courtesy of the new Intel Iris Xe graphics.

-Much like Ice Lake, the Tiger Lake laptop chips are split into two families, one for ultraportable laptops that want to tread the line between sustained performance nad power consumption, and another for thin-and-light laptop that don’t need as much performance all the time but need to spend a long time away from a power source.
+Much like Ice Lake, the Tiger Lake laptop chips are split into two families.
+One is for ultraportable laptops that want to tread the line between sustained performance and power consumption.
+The other is for thin-and-light laptops that don’t need as much performance all the time but need to spend a long time away from a power source.

 With Tiger Lake, Intel is sticking with the same Core i7, i5, and i3 configurations.
 But these will vary in clock speed, graphics performance, and thermal design power (TFP) depending on where they sit in the Tiger Lake lineup.

-The Core i5-1135G7 comes with the same four-core, eight-thread design of it’s Core i7 siblings, but has a max single-core clock speed of 4.2GHz and multi-core speed of 3.8GHz.
+The Core i5-1135G7 comes with the same four-core, eight-thread design of its Core i7 siblings, but has a max single-core clock speed of 4.2GHz and multi-core speed of 3.8GHz.
 It comes with 8MB of cache and its Xe graphic sports 80 EUs.
-Expect this chip to be a mainstream part for the likes of the Microsoft Surface Laptop 4.
+This chip is a mainstream part for the likes of the Microsoft Surface Laptop 4.

 All three of these chips come with support for LPDDR4x-4266 memory and come with a power draw that ranges between 12-28W.